Generic Name and Formulations:

 Broad-spectrum penicillin + β-lactamase inhibitor.

-Inj site reactions, diarrhea, rash, blood dyscrasias, anaphylaxis, elevated liver enzymes; C. difficile-associated diarrhea (evaluate if occurs), severe skin reactions (eg, SJS, TEN, dermatitis exfoliative, erythema multiforme, AGEP).
+Inj site reactions, diarrhea, rash, blood dyscrasias; C. difficile-associated diarrhea (evaluate if occurs), hypersensitivity or severe skin reactions (eg, SJS, TEN, dermatitis exfoliative, erythema multiforme, AGEP), hepatotoxicity.

 Vials (1.5g, 3g)—1